Finnish Labour Temple

-The Finnish Labour Temple (also known as the Big Finn Hall or Finlandia Club) is a Finnish-Canadian cultural and community centre ("Finn hall") and a local landmark located at 314 Bay Street in the Finnish quarter in Thunder Bay, Ontario.
+The Finnish Labour Temple (also known as the Big Finn Hall or Finlandia Club) was a Finnish-Canadian cultural and community centre ("Finn hall") and a local landmark located at 314 Bay Street in the Finnish quarter in Thunder Bay, Ontario.

 Built in 1910, the Finnish Labour Temple was at one point one of the largest workers' halls in Canada in addition to being the centre of Finnish cultural and political life in Northwestern Ontario.
-Currently, the hall houses the historic Hoito Restaurant, a museum, and features a large stage, dance floor, and hall as well as meeting rooms for various groups.
-The Finnish Labour Temple serves as one of the main locations of the Bay Street Film Festival.
+The hall housed the historic Hoito Restaurant, a museum, and featured a large stage, dance floor, and hall as well as meeting rooms for various groups.
+The Finnish Labour Temple served as one of the main locations of the Bay Street Film Festival.

+The building was badly damaged by a fire on December 22, 2021 and the remains were demolished in early 2022.
+It is currently being rebuilt.

 Construction

 The construction of the Finnish Labour Temple was initiated by two organizations, the Finnish-American Workers' League Imatra #9 and the "Uusi Yritys" or New Attempt Temperance Society, who formed the Finnish Building Company.
 The lot for the hall had been purchased by socialist local in June 1907 and blueprints for the hall had already been prepared in early December 1908 by architect C.W.
 Wheeler.
 The building opened its doors to the public in March 1910, holding three consecutive days of opening ceremonies.

 The inscription on the top of the building reads "Labor Omnia Vincet," meaning "labour conquers all."